True 2 Myself

 True 2 Myself is the debut studio album by American rapper Lil Tjay.
-It was released on October 11, 2019 through Columbia Records.
+It was released on October 11, 2019, through Columbia Records.
 The production on the album was handled by multiple producers including CashMoneyAP, TnTXD, JD On Tha Track and Dystinkt Beatz among others.
 The album also features guest appearances from Rileyy Lanez, Jay Critch, Lil Baby, Lil Durk, and Lil Wayne.

 True 2 Myself was supported by seven singles: "Brothers", "Leaked", "Goat", "Ruthless", "Laneswitch", "F.N" and "Hold On".
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number five on the US Billboard 200 chart earning 45,000 album-equivalent units in its first week.
 The album was certified double platinum by the Recording Industry Association of America (RIAA) in February 2023.

 Background

-The artists announced his debut studio album on October 9, 2019 via his social media and revealed the tracklist as well as the cover art of the album.
+The artists announced his debut studio album on October 9, 2019, via his social media and revealed the tracklist as well as the cover art of the album.
 Being asked about the album title, he explained that he wants "to make sure that I put myself first and accomplish what I need to accomplish".
 To him, the album represents his "next level of success" and as a result, he needs "be true to who I am and focus on that main goal".

 Critical reception

-True 2 Myself received generally positive reviews from critics.
-At Album of the Year, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 74, based on two reviews.

 Alphonse Pierre of Pitchfork rated the album 6.5/10, stating that the album "is a playlist of soon-to-be singles grouped under the industry-formality heading of an "album".
 In a positive review, M. T. Richards at Consequence of Sound complimented the production, emphasizing how the beats are "very pretty second fiddle, never crowding Tjay out but always making their presence felt".